thenua3bhai/backend-farmStand-with-react-express-mongo/README.md

 ### `nodemon index.js`

 Runs the app in the development mode.\
-Open [http://localhost:5000](http://localhost:5000) to fetch data in your frontend code.
+Use url [http://localhost:5000](http://localhost:5000) to fetch data in your frontend code.